-Often very accurate

-- ... but slow

-• as unseen record needs to be compared to all training examples
+- Often very accurate - for instance for optical character recognition (OCR) - ... but slow - as unseen record needs to be compared to all training examples

 - Results depend on choosing a good proximity measure - attribute weights, asymmetric binary attributes, ... - see slide set Cluster Analysis - KNN can handle decision boundaries which are not parallel to the axes (unlike decision trees)